JeffCottonBWFC/ProjectEulerSubmissions/README.md

 # ProjectEulerSubmissions
-Contains solution to the Project Euler challenge written in C++
+Contains solutions to the Project Euler challenge written in C++